Cohomology of complete unordered flag manifolds: The spectral sequence computing UFl-C and UFl-R

 \begin{lemma} In the spectral sequence $E$, $d_{2k} ((c_{[l]} \odot 1_{n-l}) \cdot z_{2k-1}) $ is non zero for all $1 \le k,l \le n$. \end{lemma} \begin{proof} From the multiplicative structure of the spectral sequence $E$, we have Recall from Proposition~\ref{prop:finite-pullback} that $f_n^* (c_k) = c_{[k]} \odot 1_{n-k} + \cdots$ in $H^* (BN(n); \F_2)$.
 Note that this also holds in Without loss of any generality we assume $k \ge l$.
 The other case is similar.
 Using Hopf ring distributivity, which is always non-zero.
 We illustrate this using a skyline diagram with $k=4$, $l=3$, and $n=6$ in Figure~\ref{fig:cdot}.
 Therefore $(c_{[l]} \odot 1_{n-l}) \cdot f_n^* (c_k) \neq 0$ for all $1 \le k,l \le n$. \end{proof}

-The previous lemma us that the differentials are always non-zero on classes of the form $c_{[m]} \odot 1_{n-m}$.
-Therefore, the only classes that can be mapped to zero by the differentials $d_{2k}$ are the rank zero decorated gathered blocks.
+Due to the previous lemma, the only classes that can be mapped to zero by the differentials $d_{2k}$ are the rank zero decorated gathered blocks.
 Here the rank function is as defined in Definition~\ref{dfn:rank}.
 Hence, we only need to consider these classes when we are checking the injectivity of the differentials.
 This simplifies our computations in \S \ref{section:6}.